demianeev/114UPTPB2_RobotDesign/INTRODUCTION TO ROBOTICS/README.md

-This repository (or project) contains the complete documentation for the robotics project.
+This repository contains the complete documentation for the robotics project.

 - The structure is organized by component and includes the following main sections: